grokgrep/mtg-sorter/README.md

 A collaborative effort by [@awesor](https://github.com/awesor), [@7thGate](https://github.com/7thGate), and [@segfaultmagnet](https://github.com/segfaultmagnet).

 ### What It Does
-Reads in a list of card names and quantities, then scrapes for prices based on an exact name match.
-Currently only returns the latest printing of each card (see magiccards.info [search](http://magiccards.info/search.html) and [syntax](http://magiccards.info/syntax.html)).
+Reads in a list of card names and quantities, then scrapes for prices based on a name and printing match (see magiccards.info [search](http://magiccards.info/search.html) and [syntax](http://magiccards.info/syntax.html)).

         Usage:
           getmagiccardprices.py [-hlo] INPUT OUTPUT